 Don’t let all your hard work go to waste.
 Learn about some of the most common issues with saving a PDF and how to fix them.

 You might find yourself asking, “Why can’t I save a PDF?” because no matter how many times you click the Save button, it never seems to work.
 You may need to update software, change storage settings, or make other adjustments in order to properly save your file.
 Here are some of the most common save-related issues and how to fix them.
 Changes can be made in seconds with the following guidelines.

 Like any type of software, your PDF reader or editor needs updates occasionally.
-Make sure your PDF editing software is up to date by visiting the Adobe Acrobat website and downloading the latest version of the software.
+Make sure your PDF editing software is up to date by visiting the Adobe Acrobat website and downloading the latest version.

 Your PDF editor or reader might not know where to send your saved files, meaning they won’t save anywhere.
 To fix the problem, follow these steps: